OpenAPI overview and best practices

 OpenAPI is a standard for describing RESTful APIs.
-Developers use OpenAPI to define an API's core elements, like endpoints, request and response data formats, authentication methods, and so on.
+OpenAPI defines an API’s core elements, like endpoints, request and response data formats, authentication methods, and more.

 Speakeasy supports OpenAPI versions 3.0 and 3.1 and recommends OpenAPI version 3.1 for all projects.
-The advantage of OpenAPI version 3.1 is that it's fully compatible with JSON Schema (opens in a new tab), which gives you access to a large ecosystem of tools and libraries.
+The advantage of OpenAPI version 3.1 is its full compatibility with JSON Schema (opens in a new tab), providing access to a large ecosystem of tools and libraries.

-OpenAPI has a lot of baked-in flexibility and can describe any HTTP API, including REST APIs and even RPC-based calls.
-The OpenAPI Specification has many ways to achieve the same result that are equally valid according to the OpenAPI Specification.
+OpenAPI offers extensive flexibility and can describe any HTTP API, including REST APIs and even RPC-based calls.
+The OpenAPI Specification provides several valid approaches to achieving the same result.

-With so much flexibility, it isn't always obvious how to construct an OpenAPI spec that's sufficient for code generation.
-Speakeasy recommends a set of best practices to follow when writing OpenAPI documents.
-The following sections outline key points to consider as you create your OpenAPI description.
+With this flexibility, constructing an OpenAPI document suitable for code generation requires careful consideration.
+Speakeasy recommends following specific best practices when writing OpenAPI documents.
+The sections below outline key points to consider when creating an OpenAPI description.

 servers